FailAcademy/learning/adp-vancouver/_slides/week-08/02-navigation-and-dependencies.md

 - Uses a Redux-like pattern for managing navigator state
 - Cross-platform
 - Allows more complex navigation animations than Navigator
 - Supports the tab bar
 - Supports nested navigation
-- But API is kind of scary
+- But API is kind of scary (and is deprecated)

 ---